AlePilHen/CRUCs/README.md

 ## TLDR

-Step 1: Type `python torqueDork` in the commandline.
+Step 1: Type `python torqueDork.py` in the commandline.

 Step 2: Such cool, much wow